AIPC fosters grads for the future

 As the industry skills shortage epidemic continues unabated, one Australian integrator has sunk its teeth into a potential workforce early, trying to secure company loyalty from an early stage.

 Australian Information Processing Centre (AIPC) is partnering with Swinburne University of Technology in Melbourne to support a graduate work experience program whereby students participate in paid, supervised placement and employment after the second year of their degree.

-The Industry Based Learning (IBL) program is designed to kick start student's careers through valuable "real-world" experience and for AIPC it's a chance to nab some of the best and brightest before they hit the open job market.
+The Industry Based Learning (IBL) program is designed to kick-start students' careers through valuable "real-world" experience and for APIC it's a chance to nab some of the best and brightest before they hit the open job market.

-A systems integrator concentrating on customer relationship management (CRM) solutions, AIPC provides an industry placement over a period of 24 or 48 weeks (full time) and IBL guidelines require that a student is involved in productive work rather than merely observing.
-AIPC then offers the student a graduate position at the completion of their course.
+A systems integrator concentrating on customer relationship management (CRM) solutions, AIPC provides an industry placement over a period of 24 or 48 weeks (full time).
+AIPC then offers the student a graduate position at the completion of their degree.

-Beck told ARN the company formailsed an existing work-study relationship with Swinburne, whose IBL program generally placed students in large R&D institutions and labs, rather than in the commercial space.
+The company formalised an existing work-study relationship with Swinburne, whose IBL program generally placed students in large R&D institutions and labs, rather than in the commercial space, Beck added.